kubilaykarpat/truqu-mcp/README.md

 # Truqu MCP Server

-A skeleton Model Context Protocol (MCP) server built with TypeScript.
+A Model Context Protocol (MCP) server for interacting with Truqu goal and feedback data, built with TypeScript.

 ## What is MCP?